mpalourdio/flhacker/README.md

 # JUST MAKE A FUCKING .EXE FILE AND GIVE IT TO ME

-The running executable available in the [zip](https://github.com/mpalourdio/flhacker/raw/main/bin/flhacker.zip) is linux x86-64 only.
-I may forget to update the bin because this is not automated for now.
-It may also not target your OS/CPU architecture.
+The running executable available in the [zip](https://mpalourdio.github.io/flhacker/flhacker.zip) is linux x86-64 only, built on `ubuntu-20.04` via `GitHub Actions`.
+So, it may not target your OS/CPU/libc architecture.

 The best way to be up-to-date is to clone the repo and compile the sources if you know what you are doing (or open an issue).